 4. Service Dog Helps Sergeant With Severe PTSD

 After serving in Iraq, Sergeant Alan has one of the most severe types of PTSD.
-His service dog Frankie is by his side twenty four seven no matter what.
-Frankie has changed his life completely and has actually made him able to live a normal life.
-Sounds like a tornado drill siren, or even a simple plane flying above him, trigger Alan’s PTSD and put him in a trance.
-Frankie is there however to bring him back to reality and take his mind away from the noises.
+His service dog Frankie is by his side twenty-four-seven, no matter what.
+Frankie has changed Alan’s life completely and has actually helped him live a normal life.
+Sounds, like a tornado drill siren or even a simple plane flying above him, trigger Alan’s PTSD and put him in a trance-like state.
+Frankie is there, however, to bring him back to reality and take his mind away from the noises.
 She licks him, jumps on him, and does whatever it takes to bring Alan comfort and bring him back to the present.
-Because of Frankie, Alan is now able to sign up for classes at college and bring Frankie with him, something he would never be able to do without Frankie.
+Because of Frankie, Alan is now able to sign up for classes at college, bringing Frankie with him–something he would never be able to do without Frankie.

 5. Dog Helps Veteran Go Outside Again

 After returning home from Afghanistan, Chad began to experience PTSD.
-The worst part of the experience for Chad were the IEDS, which were constantly being stepped on not just by soldiers, but even civilians.
-He was left with a feeling that any day he could die, and it started to wear down on him and he was left traumatized.
-Back home in Canada, Chad was left feeling angry all the time and was drinking heavily and eventually shut himself off from the world.
+The worst part of the experience for Chad was the IEDS, which were often stepped on, not just by soldiers, but even civilians.
+He was left with a feeling that any day he could die, and it started to wear him down.
+He was left traumatized.
+Back home in Canada, Chad was left feeling angry all the time, was drinking heavily, and eventually shut himself off from the world.
 His dog however has turned his world around.
 He now feels better about being in crowds and going places and feels a sense of security.
 Plus, he is forced to go outside now because of his dog, which Chad views as a positive.
 He wouldn’t be where he is today without his dog.

 6. Service Dog Helps Veteran Twenty-Five Years Later

 Ed was in the army during Operation Desert Shield.
-Only one hundred hours of combat took its toll on Ed and twenty five years later it caught up with him.
+Only one hundred hours of combat took its toll on Ed, and twenty five years later, it caught up with him.
 He suffered from depression and became a shut in.
-When he went to a friend’s house he pet her dog and in that second he calmed down.
+When he went to a friend’s house, he pet her dog, and in that second he calmed down.
 He then realized a service dog would be the right fit for him.
 Ally the yellow Labrador turned his life around.
-Even though he had pain, Ally lessened it severely.
-He also helped him go outside and begin to socialize again.
-Ed even wakes him up when he has nightmares.
-Ed wouldn’t trade Ally for anything, including a million bucks.
+Even though he had pain, Ally lessened it dramatically.
+Ally also helped him go outside and begin to socialize again.
+The beloved dog even wakes Ed up when he has nightmares.
+Ed wouldn’t trade Ally for anything.

 7. Service Dog Helps Marine Cut Back Medications

-Axel the German Shepherd had dramatically changed Marine Captain Jason Haag’s life.
-A year ago, he could not even walk to 7-Eleven and buy a pack of gum because of his PTSD.
+Axel the German Shepherd dramatically changed Marine Captain Jason Haag’s life.
+A year before, he could not even walk to 7-Eleven and buy a pack of gum because of his PTSD.
 Jason was trained as a soldier to be ready for danger at any minute.
-In war he was dealing with constant gunfire and IEDS, but back home he couldn’t turn it off.
-He had been on thirty two medications and therapy was not helping.
-Axel saved his life, and Jason saved his.
+In war, he was dealing with constant gunfire and IEDS, but back home, he couldn’t turn it off.
+He had been on thirty two medications, and therapy was not helping.
+Axel saved his life, and Jason, in turn, saved his.
 Axel was two weeks away from being put down when he was adopted and put to work as a service dog.
 Having Axel helped Jason wean off his medications, and now he is only down to two.
-Axel watches out for Jason and is always there by his side no matter what.
-He helps him with everything from nightmares, to helping him find his keys.
+Axel watches out for Jason and is always there by his side, no matter what.
+He helps him with everything from dealing with nightmares, to finding lost keys.

 8. Service Dog Helps Texas Veteran Live Life at Ease